YADRO-KNS/openpower-esel-parser/README.md

 To check the library with Valgrind tools use appropriate target:
 `make check-valgrind`
 The target system must have _valgrind_ package installed.

-## Known bugs
-Some of HostBoot's plugins allocate memory and don't free it.
-The problem code is in HostBoot's factory of ERRL parsers, but it happens only once at plugin initialization routine and doesn't lead to persistent memory leak.

 ## Limitations
 Plugin for parsing PRDF data is not supported yet.